Lee Johnson (footballer): Early life

-Born in Newmarket, Suffolk, Johnson is the only child of Caron and football coach Gary Johnson.
+Born in Newmarket, Suffolk, Johnson is the only child of Caron and football manager Gary Johnson.
 He began his career as a youth player with Arsenal, but left the club aged 17 after a feud with a coach.
 He then went on to join Watford, whose youth system was run by his father; he did not make a senior appearance for the club prior to his departure in 2000.

 Playing career

 In 2000, Johnson signed for Brighton & Hove Albion, scoring in his only appearance for the club against Cardiff City in the Football League Trophy, before having a non-contract spell with Brentford during the final months of the 2000–01 season, in which he failed to receive a call into the squad.
 He then went on to sign for Conference side Yeovil Town in July 2001 on a free transfer.
 Managed by his father Gary, Yeovil achieved two promotions, reaching the Football League Second Division.
 In this time, Johnson won the player of the year award three times consecutively.

 Johnson joined Scottish Premier League club Heart of Midlothian on 11 January 2006 for a transfer fee of £50,000, signing onto a two-and-a-half-year contract.
 His debut came as a late substitute in a 4–1 victory over Dunfermline Athletic, and he started his first game in another 4–1 win over Hearts' Edinburgh derby rivals Hibernian.
 Less than two months after Johnson joined Hearts, manager Graham Rix was sacked, which resulted in Johnson receiving less game time: he only made one substitute appearance prior to his departure, six months after signing.

 In August 2006, Johnson rejoined his father at Bristol City.
 On 12 August 2006, Huddersfield Town manager Peter Jackson was sent to the stands after grabbing Johnson around the throat in a touchline incident 10 minutes from full-time.
 He was part of the Bristol City team that won promotion to the Championship in the 2006–07 league campaign.